andriesfilmer/gtd/cheatsheets/ubuntu-server.md

     2 2 2 * * /usr/bin/journalctl --vacuum-size=2G

+## ssh banner

+     vi /etc/ssh/welcome.txt

+Add text to show what server you are logged into.
+Use Figlet for some asciiart ;-)

+    figlet outgoing mailserver

+Edit `/etc/ssh/sshd_config` and enable the banner.

+    Banner /etc/ssh/welcome.txt

 ## Running services

 To find out all services that have been run at startup: